OpenMS/OpenMS-website/content/en/applications/nuxl.md

 <center>{{< figure src="/images/content_images/applications/nuxl_tv_vis.png" >}}</center>

-**Figure**: MS2 spectrum of a UV-crosslinked peptide-RNA(oligo)nucleotide displayed in TOPPView.
+**Figure MS2 spectrum**:  of a UV-crosslinked peptide-RNA(oligo)nucleotide displayed in TOPPView.
 The spectrum window shows OpenNuXL peak annotations in color (green and red) and unmatched peaks in black.
 The window contains the peptide sequence showing coverage with annotated fragment peaks.

 <center>{{< figure src="/images/content_images/applications/nuxl_tv_columns.png" >}}</center>

-**Figure**: By right-clicking on the result grid header, a pop-up window appears that allows choosing different columns to be added/removed.
+**Figure Columns**: By right-clicking on the result grid header, a pop-up window appears that allows choosing different columns to be added/removed.

 To export an image of the annotated spectrum, right-click on the spectrum and choose 'Save' -> 'As image'.
 You then have the option to export the image as a vector or raster image.